mrsherbs/Roblox-Clothing-Downloader/README.md

 Them, run the background-remover program to replace the template backgrounds.

 # How this works
-First it, using the group's id, it downloads a page of assets.
+First it, using the group's id, it downloads a page of 30 assets.
 It then uses that page's cursor to recursively download the next page until there are no more pages left.
-We then add all the assets to a list, and return that list.
-From there, we use that list to download all the asset's XML files which all contain a download link to their respective template file.
+From there, it gets the asset IDs from the pages, and downloads an XML file from Roblox.
+The XML file has a link inside it.
 We can then use that link to download the asset's template file.

 The background replacer will take a template image and replace the original posters background, to erase any watermarks.
+It can also add a logo to a template.